cmaureir/progra-alma/lectures/week1/lecture2.rst

 In the case of the Python programming language, the program is executed by an **interpreter**.
-The interpreter is a program which execute programs.
+The interpreter is a program that executes programs.

 The programs written in Python must be contained in a file with the ``.py`` extension.
-In Windows, the program can be executed doing a double click above the file icon.
+In Windows, the program can be executed by double-clicking the file icon.

 To test this,
 download the quadratic.py_ file,